sergicastellasape/gpt-reviews/readme.md

 This is the code I use to generate the GPT Reviews podcast on a daily basis (Mon-Fri).

+# Structure of the code

+- `produce.py`

+- `src/` all functions to do stuff.
+It's all functions, no classes.
+I thought it was unnecessary at first.
+Probably will make sense soon as the project grows in complexity.

+[ETCETERA]

 # How to run it yourselef
 - You need an internet connection, LLMs and Text-to-speech doesn't run locally.
-- Getting audio assets into `assets/audio` from this public drive folder.
+- Getting audio assets into `assets/audio` [here](https://drive.google.com/drive/folders/1XJpVxs0uN9zCgUnUov5mmCf6ooLyZBmM?usp=share_link).
 They are .wav files to minimize encoding-decoding in read-write.
 The downside is they're pretty big, so I'm not committing them to the repo.
 - Keys for openai and azure cognitive services should either be hardcocded (at your own risk) or set them as env variables as `OPENAIKEY` and `AZURE_SPEECH_KEY` respectively.
 Yes the casing and underscoring is not consistent idk i probably set them up on different days and didn't bother changing them to something consistent later on.
 - Hey sometimes the output parsing might fail a bit, which is why it's handy to save the scripts in .txt.
 You can look at them and fix things if you want.
 It's often useful to reduce small wrong anoyances, such as Gio saying "our final news story" when it's story 2/3.
 ChatGPT is not that great at following many instructions so it's hard to make it do what i want it to do.
 I'm quite confident GPT-4 fixes a lot of these things (I've played a bit with it but don't have access to it in my Earkind account yet...).
 So i totally plan on making the switch, perhaps for debugging it'll be expensive, but for daily episodes, hell yes.

+- the files in `assets-today/` represent the _cache_ of the program.
+If a something needs to be generated, it'll always try to load it from there.
+Actually now that i write it, i can probably clean up the code using the cache abstraction.

 # `content.txt` structure!!!
 The principle of how you feed data into the whole thing is the following.